 According to the Organization, the Carrier had customarily assigned work of this nature to BMWE employees.
-It further claims that the relevant work is consistent with the Scope Rule and the Carrier's employees were fully qualified and capable of performing said work.
-The work performed by Kraemer Construction is within the jurisdiction of the Organization and, therefore, the Claimants should have performed said work.
+It further argues that the relevant work is consistent with the Scope Rule and the Carrier's employees were fully qualified and capable of performing the designated work.
+The work performed by Hulcher is within the jurisdiction of the Organization and, therefore, the Claimants should have performed said work.
 Because the Claimants were denied the right to perform the work, the Organization argues that they should be compensated for the lost work opportunity.
+Further, the Organization contends that the Berge-Hopkins Letter supports its position.

 Conversely, the Carrier takes the position that the Organization cannot meet its burden of proof in this matter.
-The Carrier contends that the work that was contracted out required the use of specialized equipment that it does not own, and that its employees cannot properly operate.
-Under the language of the Scope Rule, the Carrier had the right to use outside forces in such a case and such work does not belong to BMWE employees under either the express language of the Scope Rule or any binding past practice.
+The Carrier contends that the work that was contracted out required the use of equipment that the Carrier did not have at that time.
+Under the specific language of the Scope Rule, the Carrier had the right to use outside forces under such circumstances and the relevant work does not belong to BMWE employees under either the express language of the Scope Rule or any binding past practice.
 According to the Carrier, controlling precedent has upheld the Carrier's position.
-Further, regarding the alleged Notice violation, the Carrier contends that it did provide proper advance notice to the Organization.
+Further, as concerns the alleged Notice violation, the Carrier contends that it did provide proper advance notice to the Organization.

-Rule 1(B) provides as follows:
+We note that Rule 1(B) provides as follows: